AzkaShaukat/aegis-ai/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🏛️ Acknowledgements

-Developed as a Final Year Project at Lahore Garrison University by Azka Shaukat and Laiba Naeem under the supervision of Ma'am Kiran Amjad.
+Developed as a Final Year Project at Lahore Garrison University by Azka Shaukat.

 ## 📞 Support

-For technical support or questions, please contact the development team or create an issue in the repository.
+For technical support or questions, please create an issue in the repository.

 ---